Ditch the Pitch

 Social media can be a fun way to stay in touch with family and friends.
 Unfortunately, criminals also use the platforms to target us with a variety of scams.
 Protect your social media accounts by guarding access to them and understanding the latest scam tactics.

 We store a treasure trove of personal information and data in our social media accounts.
 Hackers may trick you into giving up access or simply buy your login information off the Dark Web.
-Scammers takeover accounts to:
+Scammers take control over accounts to:

 Are you a victim of an account takeover?
 Report it: